zsquareplusc/python-embedded-launcher/documentation/technical.rst

 Python is loaded dynamically via ``LoadLibrary``.
 The launcher is not linked against the DLL.
 This has several advantages:

-- The lauuncher does not need to be recompiled for different Python versions, current and future (though, it still requires seaprate launchers for 32/64 bit and Python 2.x/3.x).
+- The launcher does not need to be recompiled for different Python versions, current and future (though, it still requires separate launchers for 32/64 bit and Python 2.x/3.x).
 - The location of the DLL can be different to the one of the exe, see Subdirectory_ below.